Spring garden bulb planter

 Late Spring borders

-I have planned my wildlife garden to provide cover and flowers throughout the seasons.
+Plan your garden to provide cover and flowers throughout the seasons.
 Primroses, Daffodils and Crocuses soon give way to Forget me nots and Anenomes in late Spring.
 The geranium species I have chosen provide leafy ground cover all year round.
 I simply trim them back in Spring before the new growth starts.
 I also divide them in mid Spring to provide more plants for planting around the garden – a cheap way to create a wildlife garden.
-I focus on multiplying those plants that already flourish here.
-These packed borders provide safe foraging for hungry hedgehogs and hidey holes for insects and bugs.
+Focus on multiplying those plants that already flourish in your garden.
+Packed borders provide safe foraging for hungry hedgehogs and hidey holes for insects and bugs.
 You can also read my guide to hedgehog friendly planting for more plant inspiration.

-I run a hedgehog hospital in York, England and I am also a keen wildlife gardener and garden blogger.
+I’m a hedgehog expert, wildlife gardener and garden blogger.
 I hope to inspire people with how to create a wildlife habitat even in a small urban garden.
+If you’ve found the information on my website useful, I’d be so grateful if you would consider supporting my work.